CultivateHQ/cultivateHQ.com/source/posts/2018-12-17-how-to-be-a-kinder-more-effective-code-reviewer.html.markdown

 title: How to be a kinder more effective code reviewer
 date: 2018/12/17
 author: Dan Munckton
-description: The reviewer holds the balance of power in code reviews.
-Here is a simple framework we can follow to become kind and helpful reviewers.
+description: How can we change our behaviour to have more positive code review experiences?
+Here is a simple framework we can follow.
 tags: compassionate-coding
 ---